purpleidea/mgmt/docs/faq.md

 Make sure to get rid of your rogue sysadmin! ;)

+### Do I need to run `mgmt` as `root`?

+No and yes.
+It depends.
+Nothing in mgmt explicitly requires root in the design, however mgmt will require root only if the changes to your system that you want it to make require root.

+For example, if you use it to manage files that require root access to modify, then you'll need root.
+If you only use it to manage files and resources elsewhere, then it shouldn't need root.
+Many resources are perfectly usable without root, and virtually all of my live demos are done without root.

 ### How can I run `mgmt` on-demand, or in `cron`, instead of continuously?

 By default, `mgmt` will run continuously in an attempt to keep your machine in a